 Officers worried openly about the safety of white students, some students reported.
 They warned them to stay inside the Pink House -- located across the street -- where an equally loud party was underway.
 Other students described their horror at seeing peaceful black party-goers who were attempting to help disperse the crowd treated disrespectfully, handcuffed, and called the n-word.

 Even more disturbingly, some of the white students claim that police entered the Pink House later that evening without permission or a warrant, entered the bedrooms of sleeping students (some of whom, women included, were not fully clothed), and tried to get them to make statements to the effect that police had been justified in handling things the way that they did.
 Which the students refused to do.

 Instead, these students’ accounts of the evening have figured prominently in several media stories (see here, here, here, here, and here), lending a legitimacy to the black students’ claims that might not have otherwise been granted.

 Too often when incidents of racial discrimination occur, minorities are the only witnesses, making it easy for naysayers to dismiss them as “over-sensitive,” “over-reacting,” “playing the race card,” or secretly being at fault when they raise the alarm.

 Not so in this case.

-In the span of only a few hours on the morning of May 4th, the LAPD managed to do something that a year’s worth of intensified policing of youth in the area (and decades of biased policing city-wide) had not done: make a diverse cross-section of powerful and articulate people very angry at the same time and for the same reason.
+In the span of only a few hours on the morning of May 4th, the LAPD managed to do something that a year’s worth of intensified policing of youth in the area (and decades of biased policing city-wide) had not done: make a diverse cross-section of powerful people very angry at the same time and for the same reason.